 And, if you don't own a trainer, try borrowing one from a friend or exercise in a gym with a stationary bike.

-So, four workouts per week in the heat for one week if you’re fit, or two weeks if you’re not so fit, will put you in a good place to tolerate the heat.
+So, four workouts per week in the heat for one week if you’re recently well-trained, or two weeks if you’re not so recently well-trained, will put you in a good place to tolerate the heat.

 Cooling in the heat

-If you're trying to maximise performance, you should consider further cooling methods.
-Always try to stay as cool as possible before exercise.
-In order to do so, you could use an ice vest to cool yourself prior to riding.
+- If you're trying to maximise performance, you should consider dedicated cooling methods during your race.
+You could try to stay cool with an ice vest during your warm-up if resources allow, or combine the ice vest with a fan if you are on a static trainer.
 But don't cool the legs, as this would impair the benefits from the warm up, and don't cool yourself if your event is a short race where sprinting is key (e.g. track racing) because this might affect your sprinting performance.

 A useful cooling technique during a race is to put an ice sock underneath your jersey or in the neck area.

-If it's a multi-day event, try cooling yourself as early as possible after each stage to improve recovery, and consider avoiding a warm down, as this will delay the cooling and add more heat.
+If it's a multi-day event, try cooling yourself as early as possible after each stage to improve recovery (an ice bath might be the perfect example here), and consider avoiding a warm down, as this will delay the cooling and add more heat.

 How you should train in the heat